-And, you know what that means?
+And you know what that means?
 Picnic time!
-But not all brisbane parks are made equal for perfect picnicing, so where do you even start looking for the perfect spot to plonk yourself down and while away an afternoon with good food and even better company?
-Psh, don’t worry, guys, we’ve totally got your back with our picks of gorgeous Brisbane parks that will more than fulfil your picnic-related needs.
+But not all Brisbane parks are made equal for perfect picnicing, so where do you even start looking for the best picnic spot to lay out your blanket in?
+Don't worry, we've got your back with our pick of gorgeous Brisbane parks that will more than fulfil your picnic-related needs.

 So pack up your favourite picnic snacks (read: cheese) and take your pick of the best parks in and around Brisbane for a picnic.

 If a picnic under an antique pagoda with killer river views sounds like your kind of jam, Newstead Park will certainly not disappoint.
 With enough lush green grass and towering trees to make even the most adamant hater of the concrete jungle feel at home, Newstead Park is basically a slice of nature just waiting for a picnic to happen.
-Grab some vino, pack your best chequered blanket, and make sure you bring enough nibbles to last an afternoon.
-What a life, eh.
+Grab some crackers and dip, pack your best chequered blanket, and make sure you bring enough nibbles to last an afternoon.
+What a life.

 Kangaroo Point Cliffs

 Don't let the droves of exercise hungry folk put you off; the views alone from the top are magnificent, but at the botom of the Kangaroo Point Cliff stair is a beautiful walkway with dozens of grassy spots to stop and prop.
 With plenty of shade, you'll have absolute riverside views as you tuck in to your picnic.
 Easily one of Brisbane's best picnic spots.